Bios-Marcel/wastebasket/README.md

 ### Windows

-The only dependency is PowerShell.
+The only dependency is `PowerShell`, which is installed by default.
+This will change at some point, as I am planning to reimplement the functionallity using the win32 api.

 ### Linux

 Your either need to have `gio`, `gvfs-trash` or `trash-cli` installed.
+At least one of these is usually installed by default.

 ### Mac OS

-The only dependency is the MacOS application `Finder` which is installed by default.
+The only dependency is `Finder`, which is installed by default.

 ## How do i use it

-Run
+Grab it via

 ```bash
 go get github.com/Bios-Marcel/wastebasket
 ```

-Example usage in Go:
+and you are ready to go.

+Minimal Go example that creates a file, deletes it and empties the trashbin:

 ```GO
 package main